raysan5/raylib/README.md

 **raylib is a simple and easy-to-use library to enjoy videogames programming.**

-raylib is highly inspired by Borland BGI graphics lib and by XNA framework and it's specially well suited for prototyping, tooling, graphical applications, embedded systems and education.
+raylib is highly inspired by Borland BGI graphics lib and by XNA framework and it's esspecially well suited for prototyping, tooling, graphical applications, embedded systems and education.

 *NOTE for ADVENTURERS: raylib is a programming library to enjoy videogames programming; no fancy interface, no visual helpers, no debug button... just coding in the most pure spartan-programmers way.*